openedx/paragon/src/TextArea/README.md

 # TextArea

-Provides an input component called TextArea that gives users a reusable input field.
+Provides an input component called TextArea that gives users a reusable textarea field.

 ## API